 The Plays of the First Remedy: Overview

 All of these elements can be found in the First Dagger Remedy (Primo Remedio), which is taught against the most natural attack: a forehand blow, against which the master defends with an application of the abrazare guard, Posta Longa, executed with the left hand.
 Just as dagger defenses are the largest section of the manuscript, the First Remedy is by far the largest subsection; nearly one-third of the entire discussion on the dagger are covered in its teachings.
-Beyond the commonality of the attack, there are also a number of clear, pedagogical reasons involved in this decision.1
+Beyond the commonality of the attack, there are also a number of clear, pedagogical reasons involved in this decision. (( The schema is generally consistent in the manuscripts, but the notation here follows the ordering in the Getty Ms., although some of the linked images are from the other Ms — all hosted by the Wiktenauer. ))

 - The first seven plays (Getty 10v-a to 11-c) address a progressively greater depth of entry, with the student covering first at the wrist (Getty 10v-a), then the elbow (10v-c) both directly and from the wrist cover (11-a) and finally at the body (11-c), the last of which does not admit a counter.